What's your name?

 We want to bring the relevant content to the shopper and not make the shopper travel to it.

-Why Show LFSP as a Bland Looking Popup?
-Why Not Just Show It on the Product Page?
+The LFSP Popup Looks Bland.
+Why Not Just Show That Content on the Product Page?

 You have gone to great lengths to design a beautiful product page.
 The modal is, all said and done, fairly plain looking.
 But the simple modal does have one advantage, it eliminates all distractions for the reader so she can focus her entire attention on our sales pitch.